damienfrancois/scriptgen/readme.md

 Demo and usage
 --------------

-Point your browser to https://rawgit.com/damienfrancois/scriptgen/master/scriptgen.html to give it a try.
+Point your browser [here](https://rawgit.com/damienfrancois/scriptgen/master/scriptgen.html) to give it a try.

 You will see a three-pane screen like this: